For The Dough

 3 ½ cups flour

-¼ cup of Marsala or 2 tablespoons of a liquor (cognac, vodka, etc.)
+¼ cup of Marsala, or two tablespoons of liquor (cognac, vodka, etc.)

 Flour for dusting